lxgr-linux/scrap_engine/README.md

 ## Notes
 Scrap_engine, scrap_test.py and scrape.py where all tested working in the xfce4-terminal terminal emulator, other terminal emulators will work for sure.
-For reading keyboard input in TTY or via ssh or telnet you may use reader.sh to capture the keyboard like demonstrated in scrape.py and lil_t.py instead of pynput.

 ## Examples and tests
 The examples and tests in ```tests``` and ```examples``` can be ran by either installing scrap_engine like in the installation section or by moving the ```scrap_engine.py``` file in their directorys, and then just executing them.